rlmoser99/ruby_chess/README.md

 This chess game will look slightly different on other command line interfaces (CLI), such as repl.it or your computer.
 Not only will the colors vary, but the font size of my CLI is 24 points to increase the size of the unicode chess pieces.

 ### Play Online
-If you want to play this chess game without installing it on your computer, you can play it online at [repl.it](https://repl.it/@rlmoser/rubychess#README.md).
+If you want to play this chess game without installing it on your computer, you can play it [online](https://repl.it/@rlmoser/rubychess#README.md).
 Just click the `run` button at the top of the page.
 It will take a few seconds to load the dependencies and then the game menu will appear.

 ### Prerequisites
 - ruby >= 2.6.5